ropensci/CoordinateCleaner/cran-comments.md

-# Version 2.0-16
+# Version 2.0-17

-Minor updates and additional reference data addded
+Minor updates and additional reference data for the cc_cen function addded.
+No ERRORs, WARNINGs or NOTEs